 As New Jersey Personal Injury lawyers, our firm represents a large variety of injury cases.
-We have found that regardless of how the accident occurred and what types of injuries received, our clients all have the same basic questions about their cases when they first arrive at our office.
+Regardless of how the accident occurred and what types of injuries received, our clients all have the same basic questions about their cases when they first arrive at our office.

-Why Should I File A NJ Personal Injury Lawsuit?
+Why Should I File A New Jersey Personal Injury Lawsuit?

-Before your injury, you were able to enjoy your life and perform necessary tasks around your home and yard.
-You may be an at-home mechanic that manages the family vehicles.
-You may have been responsible for caring for the home, the children, or your elderly parents.
-Now, because of this injury, you are forced to pay someone to accomplish these tasks.
+Before your injury, you were able to enjoy your life and get stuff done.
+You could care for your home, your cars, the children, or your elderly parents.
+Now, because of this injury, you are forced to pay someone to do all of this for you.

-A personal injury lawsuit allows the injured party to hold the person or business responsible for their injury accountable for their actions.
+A personal injury lawsuit lets the injured party hold the person or business responsible for their injury.

 If you believe that the injury you received qualifies for a personal injury lawsuit, you are encouraged to set up a FREE CONSULTATION and have the facts of your case reviewed by a qualified New Jersey personal injury lawyer.

-When you are injured in any type of accident, the injured party may not have the resources available to hire an attorney.
-On the other side of the case, the insurance company has access to its legal team to represent their case.
+You, the injured party, may not have the resources available to hire an attorney, yet the insurance company has access to its huge legal team to represent their case.
 It is simply not fair.

 To even the playing field and to ensure that everyone has access to quality legal representation, our law firm works on a contingency basis.
-This means there are NO FEES UNLESS WE WIN.
+This means there are NO OUT-OF-POCKET FEES.

-What Are The Most Common Types Of Personal Injury Cases?
+What Are The Most Common Types Of NJ Injury Cases?

-A personal injury can happen at any time and to anyone.
+An injury causing accident can happen at any time.
 Every accident and injury is very specific to that event.

 Motor Vehicle Accidents – Including Commercial Vehicles

 Auto accidents are the most common accident to cause an injury in the United States.
-Motor vehicle accidents include:
+Most of these injuries fall into one or more of the following 7 categories.

 - Bus accidents